François de Balsac: Malcontent

-In 1602 Entragues involved himself in the conspiracy of the duke of Biron and the count of Auvergne, Entragues’ step son.
+In 1602 Entragues involved himself in the conspiracy of the duke of Biron and the count of Auvergne, Entragues’ stepson.
 After a little time in captivity, Auvergne's connections to his half sister Catherine-Henriette and royal lineage allowed him release.
 Henriette for her part was implicated, she was frustrated in the king for going back on his 1599 promise to marry her, and held his written promise of this as a bargaining chip, however the king did not investigate further.
 In 1604 an English agent Thomas Morgan was captured, he revealed the liasing that had taken place between Auvergne, Entragues and Spanish agents in Paris.
 In response Henri ordered the Entragues Château de Marcoussis be searched.
 Entragues papers were seized, proving both his and his daughters involvement in the conspiracy.
 Entragues looked to save himself by providing the king the copy of his marriage promise to Catherine-Henriette.

 This would not save Entragues, and in December he was arrested, and his daughter put under house arrest.
 The trial initially went against the king, with Entragues representing himself as a protector of his daughters life and honour.
-He explained his liasing with España was merely to find a safe refuge for his daughter.
+He explained his liasing with Spain was merely to find a safe refuge for his daughter.
 However Auvergne testified that Catherine-Henriette had been unfaithful to Henri, and she returned the favour.
 Auvergne then went further, arguing Catherine-Henriette and Entragues masterminded the entire conspiracy.
 In February 1605 Entragues, Auvergne and Morgan were sentenced to death by the Parlement.
 Henri's council was in favour of following the Parlement recommendation, however he was less keen.
 Much to the befuddlement of his ministers he chose to commute the death sentences.
 Auvergne was to live out the rest of his life in the Bastille, Entragues was put under permanent house arrest and Morgan was expelled from France.